 As a former instructor in Commercial and Industrial Real Estate at the Evening College of Johns Hopkins University, Phil Klein imparted much wisdom to many students and entrepreneurs entering the real estate arena.
 He earned tremendous respect from a myriad of industry colleagues, and from those of us fortunate enough to have been mentored by him.

 Philip E. Klein will long be remembered as the cornerstone of Klein Enterprises and the name behind the brand.
-He leaves behind his legacy, and his father’s before him, to his son, Michael, and his grandson, Daniel, as they carry forward generations of experience, decades of success.
+He leaves behind his legacy, and his father’s before him, to his grandson, Daniel, to carry forward generations of experience, decades of success.